Agnes Chow: Legislative Council bid

 After Law was ejected from the Legislative Council over the oath-taking controversy in July 2017 and sentenced to imprisonment in August of the same year, Chow became Demosistō's candidate in the 2018 Hong Kong Island by-election.
-To qualify for the election, she gave up her British citizenship.
-On 27 January 2018, her candidacy was disqualified by the Electoral Affairs Commission on the basis of that she "cannot possibly comply with the requirements of the relevant electoral laws, since advocating or promoting 'self-determination' is contrary to the content of the declaration that the law requires a candidate to make to uphold the Basic Law and pledge allegiance to the Hong Kong Special Administrative Region."
+To qualify for the election, she renounced her British nationality.
+On 27 January 2018, her candidacy was disqualified by the Electoral Affairs Commission, who claimed that she "cannot possibly comply with the requirements of the relevant electoral laws, since advocating or promoting 'self-determination' is contrary to the content of the declaration that the law requires."
+Chow subsequently filed an appeal against the decision.

 Michael Davis, a former law professor of the University of Hong Kong, warned that Chow's disqualification was wrong and the government was on a "slippery slope".
 Former university law dean Johannes Chan said there was no legal basis for such a move.
 Basic Law Committee member Albert Chen Hung-yee said election rules were not clear that returning officers had the power to disqualify candidates based on their political views.
-Chief Executive Carrie Lam asserted that "any suggestion of Hong Kong independence, self-determination, independence as a choice or self-autonomy is not in line with Basic Law requirements and deviates from the important principle of 'one country two systems'."
-Had Chow been elected, she would have been Hong Kong's youngest-ever lawmaker, ahead of her colleague Nathan Law.
+However, Hong Kong Chief Executive Carrie Lam asserted that "any suggestion of Hong Kong independence, self-determination, independence as a choice or self-autonomy... deviates from the important principle of 'one country two systems'."

 After Chow's disqualification, Demosistō endorsed pro-democracy candidate Au Nok-hin, who won the by-election.
 On 2 September 2019, Chow succeeded in her appeal after the judge ruled that "she had insufficient opportunity to respond to the grounds for disqualification".
 Since her ban was overturned by the Hong Kong Court, Au lost his Legislative Council seat as the court claimed he was not duly elected.
-After the ruling, Chow described the result as a "Pyrrhic victory".
+After the ruling, Chow described the result as a "pyrrhic victory" due to it providing "the electoral officers... power to revoke a candidacy".